knpuniversity/javascript/knpu/ep4-reactjs/csrf-protection.md

 me, who is logged into our site, was tricked into submitting that form?
 Well, the form would submit, I would of course be authenticated, and the request would be successful!
 That's a problem!
-The malicious user was basically able to make a request to the our site logged in as me!
+The malicious user was basically able to make a request to our site logged in as me!
 They could have done anything!

 The other possible attack vector is if a malicious user runs JavaScript on their site that makes an AJAX call to our site.
 The result is exactly the same.